San Diego Tickets

 With 17 dining options for you to choose from, here are our top picks for dining at the San Diego Safari Park:

-• Safari Coffee Outpost: Start your day at Safari Coffee Outpost, located at Safari Base Camp.
-Enjoy specialty coffee drinks, warm mini doughnuts, snacks, and cold drinks while browsing unique items at the adjacent Plant Trader gift shop.
+• Safari Coffee Outpost (Safari Base Camp): Start your day at Safari Coffee Outpost and enjoy specialty coffee drinks, warm mini doughnuts, snacks, and cold drinks while browsing unique items at the adjacent Plant Trader gift shop.

-• Mombasa Cooker: Dine outdoors in an African-themed setting at Mombasa Cooker.
+• Mombasa Cooker (Nairobi Village, African Outpost): Dine outdoors in an African-themed setting at Mombasa Cooker.
 The menu includes hand-battered chicken tenders, burgers with fries, draft/craft beer, and Kid’s Meals, with vegetarian and gluten-free options available.

-• Macan Market: Located on the Tiger Trail, Macan Market offers Tiger Trail merchandise and a light luncheon menu at the Sambutan Longhouse.
+• Macan Market (Tiger Trail): Macan Market offers Tiger Trail merchandise and a light luncheon menu at the Sambutan Longhouse.
 Enjoy snacks, draft/craft beer, and soft drinks while watching the tigers.

-• Raptor’s Nest: Relax at Raptor’s Nest, located at The Grove, with a view of the Flightline Safari landing area and Roar & Snore camp area.
+• Raptor’s Nest (The Grove): Relax at Raptor’s Nest, with a view of the Flightline Safari landing area and Roar & Snore camp area.
 Enjoy snacks, soft drinks, draft/craft beer, wine, and specialty cocktails.

 San Diego Zoo Safari Park

-There are 8 tribal and shack styled gift shops laid across the park with a vast variety of items.
+There are 8 tribal and shack styled gift shops laid across the park with a wide variety of items.
 Visit the following stores on your visit.

-• Safari Outfitters: Start your day here to pack up all your essentials for the day.
+• Safari Outfitters (inside Village Market): Start your day here to pack up all your essentials for the day.
 You’ll find snacks, hats, strollers, ECVs for rent, and more.

-• Village Market: Kids will love this store where they can paint their faces and turn into their favorite animal!
+• Village Market (Safari Village): Kids will love this store where they can paint their faces and turn into their favorite animal!
 You’ll also find boutique items that you can gift your friends and family with.

-• Plant Trader: Take home garden decor and plants before you wrap up your visit.
+• Safari Animal Boutique (inside Village Market): Take home plush toys, animal-themed gifts, apparel, and other themed souvenirs before you wrap up your visit.

 San Diego also has an online store for wild gifts and souvenirs from the San Diego Zoo and Safari Park.